SiddhanthNB/SiddhanthNB/README.md

-### Hi there 👋
+### Hi, I'm Siddhanth 👋

 <!--
 **SiddhanthNB/SiddhanthNB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently into Data Science, Machine learning.
+- 🔭 I’m interested in Data Science, Machine learning.
 - 🌱 I’m currently learning the math behind Deep learning models.
 - 👯 I’m looking to collaborate on Data driven projects.
 - 😄 Pronouns: He/him.